-Volvo S80 Rear Shock Absorber and Stabilizer Bar Link Replacement
+Volvo S80 Rear Shock Absorber and Stabilizer Bar Link Replacement (With Video)

 This article will show you step-by-step how to replace the rear shock absorber and stabilizer bar link on a '99 - '06 Volvo S80 sedan.
 The parts may be interchangeable with the '01-'09 S60 and '01-'07 V70.
 The video shows the replacement service being done on a '04 S80 2.5 Turbo.